 - Rosalind Cohen Wylie

-Many writers from the Golden Age of Science Fiction died in 2013.
-These included A.C.
-Crispin, Ray Harryhausen, Richard Matheson and Jack Vance.
+Many writers from the Golden Age of Science Fiction died in 2013 and these included A.C.
+Crispin, Ray Harryhausen, Richard Matheson, and Jack Vance.
 I am sorry that I never met any of them.

 - AAAS Home | American Association for the Advancement of Science

 - Bova, B., ed.
 Science Fiction Hall of Fame, Volume Two; 1973.

 - Gunn, James.
 Center for the Study of Science Fiction

 - Inglish, P. Visits to Science Fiction Museum and Hall of Fame in Seattle, Washington in 2001, 2002.

 - Pohl.
 F. The Way the Future Was, 1978